ando5360/andrew-assessment/README.md

 Hello,

 My name is Andy and Im from Doncaster, UK.
 At 24 years old I see myself as a young creator entering the creative active stage, of hopefully a long and prosperous career, my experience has allowed me to curate attributes that I think make me suitable for this role.
 I have been assigned the following task as part of a pre-screening assessment, this repo contains my solution incorporating all aspects of the brief below.
-All the docs related to my solution can be found under the wiki tab on this github project, Please bear in mind I have time constraints as Im working full time ate the minute, this was done on the weekend to the best of my ability.
+All the docs related to my solution can be found under the wiki tab on this github project, Please bear in mind I have time constraints as Im working full time at the minute, this was done on the weekend to the best of my ability.
 However it is not as shiny as I would like

 I hope you enjoy :blush: .
 My solution is as follows ...
 # All documentation is in the wiki tab [here](https://github.com/ando5360/andrew-assessment/wiki)